morrrrrrrr/pathfinding/README.md

 3. **Pathfinding Logic:**
    - The class incorporates the core logic for pathfinding algorithms, providing a foundation for finding optimal paths within the specified grid.

+4. **Customizability:**
+   - The Pathfinding library can be included with the following flag `PATHFINDING_CALLBACKS` to enable callback functions in the pathfinding process for easy visualization

 #### Movement Cost Function

 The movement cost function (`MCF`) defines the cost to move from `T from` to `T to`.